San Jose State University: Rankings

-According to the 2022-2023 U.S. News & World Report college rankings, San Jose State is ranked No. 4 academically out of 59 public regional universities in the western United States.
-SJSU is ranked No. 16 among all 120 "regional universities" in the western U.S.
+According to the 2024 U.S. News & World Report college rankings, San Jose State was ranked No. 3 in the western United States.
+SJSU was ranked No. 16 among all 120 "regional universities" in the western U.S.

-SJSU's undergraduate engineering program is ranked tied for No. 15 nationally among 230 public and private colleges that do not offer doctoral degrees in engineering, according to the 2022-2023 U.S. News & World Report college rankings.
+SJSU's undergraduate engineering program was ranked tied for No. 12 nationally among 230 public and private colleges that do not offer doctoral degrees in engineering, according to the 2022-2023 U.S. News & World Report college rankings.

-SJSU is ranked No. 108 out of approximately 500 institutions nationwide on the 2022 Forbes America's Top Colleges list.
-SJSU is ranked No. 43 nationally on the Forbes list of top public universities and colleges.
+SJSU was ranked No. 107 out of approximately 500 institutions nationwide on the 2022 Forbes America's Top Colleges list.
+SJSU was ranked No. 43 nationally on the Forbes list of top public universities and colleges.
 Forbes also ranked SJSU No. 40 nationally out of approximately 300 colleges and universities on the most recent Forbes list of America's Best Value Colleges (2019).

 Money magazine ranked San Jose State No. 31 nationally out of approximately 625 schools it evaluated for its 2022 "Best Colleges in America" ranking.
 Money also ranked SJSU No. 27 nationally on its 2022 list of Best Public Colleges, No. 39 on its list of Best Colleges for Engineering Majors, and No. 19 on Money's list of Best Colleges in the West.
 Finally, Money magazine ranked San Jose State No. 1 nationally on its 2020 list of "Most Transformative Colleges."

-SJSU is ranked No. 291 out of more than 800 U.S. colleges and universities in the Wall Street Journal/Times Higher Education College Rankings 2022.
-The ranking is based on 15 individual performance indicators and responses from more than 170,000 current college students.
+SJSU was ranked No. 16 out of more than 800 U.S. colleges and universities in the Wall Street Journal/Times Higher Education College Rankings 2025.
+The ranking was based on 15 individual performance indicators and responses from more than 170,000 current college students.

 Washington Monthly ranked SJSU No. 53 nationally out of 603 master's universities (2022).
 Washington Monthly ranks colleges based on their "contribution to the public good in three broad categories: social mobility, research, and promoting public service."

 The Webometrics Ranking of World Universities, which provides an assessment of the scholarly contents, visibility and impact of universities on the web, ranked SJSU No. 701 out of approximately 12,000 universities worldwide, and No. 200 out of approximately 3,200 U.S. colleges and universities (2022).